Philosophy and Psychology Gave Birth to the Enneagram

 The Enneagram’s intelligence centers align remarkably well with Plato’s idea of the human soul.
 According to Plato, the soul consists of reason, spirit, and appetite.
 These three components correspond to the Enneagram’s intellectual intelligence, emotional intelligence, and instinctual intelligence centers.

 Reason (intellectual intelligence): Plato believed the soul’s rational aspect guides our thinking and decision-making.
-This aligns with the Enneagram’s intellectual intelligence center, which focuses on understanding the world around us.
+This aligns with the Enneagram’s intelligence center, which focuses on understanding the world around us.
 Spirit (emotional intelligence): For Plato, the spirited part of the soul drives our emotions and desires.
-This connects to the Enneagram’s emotional intelligence center, which manages our emotions and interpersonal relationships.
+This connects to the Enneagram’s emotional center, which manages our emotions and interpersonal relationships.
 Appetite (instinctual intelligence): Plato’s third component, appetite, governs our primal needs and drives.
 This mirrors the Enneagram’s instinctual intelligence center, which concentrates on survival and self-preservation.

 Freud’s Model of the Psyche and the Enneagram